Flying Squirrel Pet vs Sugar Glider:Which One Makes a Better Pet?

 A flying squirrel is a small mammal known for its unique ability to glide through the air using a membrane of skin that stretches between its front and hind legs.
 There are over 50 species of flying squirrels found worldwide, and they are primarily found in forested areas.
 These creatures are nocturnal and spend their days sleeping in tree cavities or other sheltered areas.
 They are social animals and often live in groups, making them fascinating to observe in their natural habitat.

-See also Are Sugar Gliders Hypoallergenic
+See also Crabbing Sugar Glider

 As pets, flying squirrels require a lot of space to move and glide, and they need a specialized diet that includes fruits, nuts, and insects.
 Due to their nocturnal nature, they may not be the best choice for those who work during the day and are looking for a pet that is more active during the daytime.